Talha-Fe/Talha-Fe/README.md

 <h3 align="center">A guy that loves coding.</h3>

 - 🔭 I’m currently studying **Software Development**
 - 🌱 I’m currently learning **java, c# and html.**

-- 👨‍💻 All of my projects are available at [talhademir.com](talhademir.com)

 - 📫 How to reach me **talhacomert28@gmail.com**

 <h3 align="left">Connect with me:</h3>